CO1: DogWise – Stage 1

 If you are already running a training class, or thinking of starting one, then this course is for you.
-Packed full with fresh and practical techniques, advice and ideas that cut to the quick of running great dog training classes, this course will give you the resources you need to kick-start your business.
+Packed full of fresh and practical techniques, advice and ideas that cut to the quick of running great dog training classes, this course will give you the resources you need to kick-start your business.

 This nine or twelve-month course can be completed by anyone who wants to gain an insight into how to structure and run successful dog training classes.